jacklatrobe/secondbrain-ai/README.md

 The SecondBrain project is organized into several directories, each with a specific purpose:

-- `./manager/`: This directory contains the Python code and Dockerfile for the manager.
-The manager is a LangChain agent that receives initial requests from the user and dispatches the content editor to assemble a response.
+- `./manager/`: This directory contains the Python code for the manager.
+The manager is a LangChain agent that receives initial requests from the user and dispatches the researcher agents to assemble a response and host the conversation.

-- `./editor/`: This directory contains the Python code and Dockerfile for the editor.
-The editor is the AI component that uses multiple instances of a researcher to generate a well-written response for a query.

 - `./researcher/`: This directory contains the Python code and Dockerfile for the researcher.
-The researcher is a LangChain agent that can be passed a number of Tools to perform searches, lookups or API requests needed to gather information for researched responses back to the editor.
+The researcher is a LangChain agent that can be passed a number of Tools to perform searches, lookups or API requests needed to gather information for researched responses back to the manager and user.

 - `./tracing/`: This directory sets up the LangChain tracing server for debugging agent execution chains.